What is "Hooch"?

 Thicker is better!

 Having said that, there is a time I suggest a thicker starter, and that is when you are storing your starter.
 A storage starter has special needs.
 I store my starter at about 60% hydration.
-That is 100 parts of flour to 60 parts of water.
+That is 100 parts of flour to 60 parts of water by weight.
 I'd be embarrassed to admit how long I've kept that sort of starter in the fridge and had it revive.

 This starter was last fed on 9/11/14 and immediately refrigerated.
 The top of the starter was where the top of the tape is.
 The picture was taken today, 9/21/14.
 As you can see, the starter has pretty much doubled in size, despite being refrigerated.
 Many bakers feel a thicker starter has more vitality than a thinner starter, though not as much sour.